Vejron/kanbanista/src/tutorial/part-3.md

 # The board view

 When using any component based framework, it is important to break down the UI into smaller components.
 This makes the code DRY:er and more maintainable.
-In this part of the tutorial, we will create a `BoardView` component that will contain all the `Coloumn`-s and `Task`-s of our kanban board.
+In this part of the tutorial, we will create a `BoardView` component that will contain all the `KColumn`:s and `KTask`:s of our kanban board.
+These, in turn, depend on the `KBtn` and `KMarkdown` components.
+But first we need to define some types and create a simple (mock) backend to store the tasks.

 ## Typescript definitions and a simple backend

-Before we start building the `BoardView` and associated components, let's define some types and create a simple service to store the **tasks**.
+Before we start building the `BoardView` and associated components, let's define some **types** and create a simple service to store the **tasks**.
 Create a `types.ts` file in the `src` directory with the following content:

 ```ts
 export interface ITask {